top of page

 2 1/2 cups onions sliced thin 1 cup riesling wine (very dry, not sweet at all) 1 teaspoon curry powder, commercial Salt and white pepper 8 cups carrot juice 2 teaspoons vanilla extract 8 cups sliced carrots

-The citrus salad 1 grapefruit 2-3 oranges, navel, blood, Valencia.
-I like to mix them.
-1 lemon 2-4 tablespoons orange blossom or rose water 25-30 mint leaves torn into bits.
 Peel the citrus so that you have only the inside flesh.
-To do this cut off the tops and bottoms through the orange and then again in the middle.
-I then cut off the the skin on the sides all the way to the flesh.
-Take out the flesh using a paring knife, one segment at a time discarding the skins and seeds.
+To do this, cut off the tops and bottoms through the orange and again in the middle.
+I then cut off the skin on the sides of the flesh.
+Cut out the flesh using a paring knife, discarding the skins and seeds one segment at a time.
 Collect the flesh and juice in a bowl.
 Add the blossom water and mint leaves and let sit for 2 hours at room temperature.

 • Facebook